Skip to content

 Terminal window

-cmakefmt --generate-completion bash > ~/.local/share/bash-completion/completions/cmakefmt
+cmakefmt completions bash > ~/.local/share/bash-completion/completions/cmakefmt

 Or for a system-wide install (requires write access):